GeorgePap-719/cms-hugo-examples/content/posts/first-post.md

 title = "My First Post"
 date = 2024-01-14T06:07:07.000Z
 draft = false
-about = "some pre intro paragraph" author = "george"
+about = "This should be the first poc " author = "george"
 +++
 ## Introduction

 This is **bold** text, and this is *emphasized* text.